jbwinters/asdf-oci/README.md

 ## How it works

-`asdf-oci` executes Oracle's official unattended installer (`install.sh`) with `--oci-cli-version <version>` so every `asdf install` matches the requested release.
-The CLI is installed into an internal virtual environment under the plugin's install directory, while the `oci` executable is shimmed via `asdf`.
+`asdf-oci` provisions an isolated Python virtual environment per version and installs `oci-cli==<version>` with `pip`. `asdf install` first runs the plugin's `bin/download` script, which caches the PyPI wheels for the requested release and its dependencies so that `bin/install` can complete without additional network calls.
+The resulting `oci` entry point is shimmed via `${ASDF_INSTALL_PATH}/bin`.

-### Official Quickstart parity
+### Oracle release parity

-Oracle documents multiple installation paths (Quickstart, updated October 2025).
-The key commands are:

-- **Oracle Linux 9** – `sudo dnf -y install oraclelinux-developer-release-el9` then `sudo dnf install python39-oci-cli`
-- **Oracle Linux 8** – `sudo dnf -y install oraclelinux-developer-release-el8` then `sudo dnf install python36-oci-cli`
-- **Oracle Linux 7** – `sudo yum install python36-oci-cli`
-- **macOS** – `brew update && brew install oci-cli`
-- **Windows** – install via the MSI or run the provided PowerShell script from GitHub
-- **Linux & UNIX** – `bash -c "$(curl -L https://raw.githubusercontent.com/oracle/oci-cli/master/scripts/install/install.sh)"`

-This plugin wraps the Linux & UNIX installer path so that `asdf` users stay aligned with Oracle's current automation while still benefiting from per-project version pinning and shims.
+Oracle distributes the CLI through the same PyPI artifacts that back the unattended `install.sh` script (Quickstart, updated October 2025).
+The plugin tracks those tagged releases so that Linux, macOS, and Windows developers receive the identical CLI bits that Oracle publishes, while still benefiting from per-project version pinning and shims.

 ### Verify the install